jelhub/scimgateway/README.md

 >Tip, take a look at bun test scripts located in `node_modules\scimgateway\test\lib`

-> If using Node.js instead of Bun, scimgateway must be downloaded from github and startup:
+> If using Node.js instead of Bun, scimgateway must be downloaded from github because Node.js does not support native typescript used by modules.
+Startup will then be:
 node --experimental-strip-types c:\my-scimgateway\index.ts

 #### Upgrade SCIM Gateway